La Conchita, California: 1913–1926

-Dr. C.E.
-Bates was an English doctor drawn to the California gold rush.
-He later practiced medicine in Santa Barbara.
-His son, Robert W. Bates, returned from military service in Europe during World War I and worked the ranch along with his brother Edward.
+Dr. Bates's son, Robert W. Bates, returned from military service in Europe during World War I and worked the Rincon ranch along with his brother Edward.
 A parcel map of La Conchita was first recorded in the 1920s.
 At that time it was primarily occupied by workers in the nearby oil fields.

 Robert Bates and Andrew Bailard purchased land in La Conchita in hopes of finding oil in the area.
 (Andrew Bailard had purchased 500 acre of land in Carpinteria in 1868).
 This enterprise was to fail financially.
 As noted in the memoirs of Edward Bates, from 1910 until the late 1920s the beach area of the Rincon was viewed as more of a liability than an asset.
 Unsuccessful drilling for water also began in earnest at this time.

 Edward C. Ramelli, bought land that had a resort hotel called the Mussel Rock Inn and property in La Conchita at the water's edge in 1923.
 His brother Milton was a civil engineer and surveyor.
 He laid out the first nineteen homes and called it La Conchita del Mar.
 The following May, Milton Ramelli laid out 327 more lots on a dozen 40 ft streets on the uphill side of the railroad tracks.
 La Conchita del Mar was promoted as an affordable seaside paradise with lots available starting at $200, which included oil rights.
 It was called a "beach with a future."
 Milton Ramelli also subdivided the 66-lot community of Mussel Shoals in 1924 on land owned by the Hickey Brothers.
 Ten years later he also developed Solimar Beach on leased land.